Skip to main content

 upsun environment:activate --resources-init=parent

-Setting resources on a inactive environment using the Console or the CLI automatically activates it.
+Setting resources on an inactive environment using the Console or the CLI automatically activates it.

 Backup restoration